Forcing Axioms, the Uniformization and the Basis Property: Introduction

 where $(x)_n$ is some fixed recursive partition of $x$ into $\omega$-many reals, is a $\Delta^1_n$-definable.
 It is easy to check that the canonical wellorder of the reals in $L$ is a good $\Delta^1_2$-wellorder so the $\Sigma^1_n$-uniformization property follows.

-On the other hand, the axiom of projective determinacy ($\PD$) draws of course a very different picture.
+On the other hand, the axiom of projective determinacy ($\PD$) draws a very different picture.
 Due to a well-known result of Moschovakis (see \cite{Kechris} 39.9), $\PD$ implies that $\Pi^1_{2n+1}$ and $\Sigma^1_{2n+2}$-sets have the uniformization property for $n >1$.
 The connection of $\PD$ with forcing axioms is established via core model induction.
-Under the assumption of the proper forcing axiom, Schimmerling, Steelt and Woodin showed that $\PD$ is true, thus under $\PFA$ the $\Pi^1_{2n+1}$-uniformization holds for $n>1$.
+Under the assumption of the proper forcing axiom, Schimmerling, Steelt and Woodin showed that $\PD$ is true (in fact much more is true, see \cite{Steel}), thus under $\PFA$ the $\Pi^1_{2n+1}$-uniformization holds for $n>1$.
 As the uniformization property for one pointclass rules out the uniformization property of the dual pointclass, the behaviour of sets of reals in $L$ and under $\PFA$ contradict each other.

 The main goal of this paper is to investigate the situation under the weaker forcing axioms $\MA$ and $\BPFA$.
 We show that for $n=3$ the situation is orthogonal.
 Indeed both are compatible with $\Sigma^1_3$-uniformization hence the failure of $\Pi^1_{3}$-uniformization.
 If we add the anti-large cardinal assumption $\omega_1=\omega_1^L$, then the theory $\BPFA$ plus “$\omega_1=\omega_1^L"$ implies the $\Sigma^1_3$-uniformization property outright.